 A Citizens' Accountability Report (CAR) is a series of graphic and tabular illustrations of the contents of the Audited Financial Statements prepared by a government agency on behalf of the government to the citizens to ensure accountability of public funds.
 This report details the government's performance in carrying out the duties assigned to it and the utilization of funds in the coffers of the government.

-The Public Accounts Committee of Edo State House of Assembly is said to have started but not completed the review of the 2022 report of the Auditor-General on the accounts of Edo State Government.

-The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be overemphasized and very crucial to concluding the audit action cycle for proper accountability.
-Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must be implemented as quickly as possible by Executive agencies.
-The PAC has the duty to involve civil society and media actors during review of audit reports.
+PAC REVIEW OF 2023 AUDIT REPORT IS ONGOING The Public Accounts Committee of Edo State House of Assembly is said to have started but not completed the review of the 2023 report of the Auditor-General on the accounts of the Edo State Government.
+The role of the Public Accounts Committee in ensuring timeous review of annual audit reports cannot be over-emphasized and very crucial to concluding the audit action cycle for proper accountability.
+Recommendations of the Public Accounts Committee to improve accountability in the utilization of public funds must also be taken seriously and implemented as quickly as possible by Executive agencies.